The low-power mindset in the development of IoT devices

 There is much to gain from every developer testing prior to committing to a new firmware or software release.
 And to minimize the tedious and manual work of connecting and disconnecting between a debugger and a power measuring unit, you can use a simple switchboard.
 We have created one at Qoitech, and our customer Irnas have one available on their Github, that is worth checking out.

 In this phase you need to step up your battery game.
 You have picked a preliminary battery or preferably a few from different brands as a second source/benchmark.
-If you know that perhaps your customer will be replacing the battery at some point, you need to have checked that also those potential choices work in your device and for your purpose.
+If you know that your customer will be replacing the battery at some point, you need to confirm that also those potential choices work in your device and for your purpose.

 You can further improve the accuracy of the estimation by applying the profiled battery discharge to the device (instead of powering it with a power supply) to find out what the actual usable capacity would be.
-We call this Battery emulation and trust us, you may in some cases see only 10-20% of capacity being usable.
+In the worst cases you will see only 10-20% of capacity being usable.
 With the Otii Battery Toolbox this can be manually done, by applying and changing the used capacity to your device and observing when the device shuts down or reboots.
 Of course, you can also automate this process with the Otii Automation tool.

 Low-power mindset in the production phase

-And in the production phase, it is as important as during the development phase, to make sure that any fixes in the firmware or software don’t cause irreparable damage to the already installed base of devices when distributing updates.
+Now that your product is out on the market it is as important as ever to make sure that any fixes in the firmware or software don’t cause irreparable damage to the already installed base of devices when distributing updates.
 You don’t want all your hard and smart work during the development to vanish, by draining the batteries in your deployment, with a line of code, meant to fix something else.
+The solution is making power measurements a part of the software release quality assurance, adding it to the continuous integration set up that you already have in place.

 Embrace it and contact us to show you what can be done with our products.